 Compute configuration on Anyscale

 You use the compute config to define the shape of the cluster.
-The shape of a cluster reflects the instance types used for the head node and worker nodes, as well as the number of worker nodes.
-Anyscale cluster support heterogeneous compute, meaning you can define worker nodes using different instance types, including CPUs and GPUs.
+The shape reflects the instance types used for the head node and worker nodes, as well as the number of worker nodes.
+Anyscale clusters support heterogeneous compute, meaning you can define worker nodes using different instance types, including CPUs and GPUs.

 You use worker groups to configure a collection of worker nodes.
 All worker nodes launched from a worker group use the same instance type and configurations.
 You configure cluster scaling at the worker group level, but can also set a global maximum for CPUs and GPUs for your cluster.